 Although the vector graphics and animation of Flash load quickly, they don't load as quickly as plain text and simple graphics.
-Adding a movie to your Web page creates some overhead.
+Adding a movie to your Web page adds to its loading time.
 There's no point in using Flash if you want simple pages consisting of mostly text and a few graphics that you want to stay put and not move.

 You can create certain graphic effects more easily by using bitmap graphics.
 Painted brush stroke and textured effects are examples.
 Artists create these types of graphics by using graphics editing software, and the results are bitmaps.
-Similarly, to add photographs to your Web page, you need to scan the photographs as bitmaps.
+Similarly, to add photographs to your Web page, you need to insert electronic image files.
 Flash creates vector graphics (defined mathematically), which are different from bitmap graphics (defined by lots of dots).
 However, you can import bitmap graphics into Flash.
 Find out more about bitmap and vector graphics in Chapter 2.